-Amounts due from brokers and accrued income receivable are designated as receivables and shown as other assets.
-They are recorded at amortized cost, which approximates their fair value.
+Accrued income receivable is designated as receivables and shown as other assets.
+It is recorded at amortized cost, which approximates its fair value.
 Similarly, accrued liabilities and amounts due to brokers are designated as financial liabilities and are recorded at amortized cost, which approximates their fair value.